-\textbf{CIFAR-10 vs CIFAR-100} is one of the most challenging problems for Ty-test. \GADmethod\ and \PADmethod\ only achieve around 70\% AUROC when batch size reaches 200.
-We argue the main reason is the model fails to capture the distribution of CIFAR-10 as other data sets As shown in Figure \ref{fig:generated_images_glow} in the supplementary material, the model does not succeed to generate meaningful images.
-Thus, $D(p_Z,p_Z^r)$ is not small enough and our theoretical analysis does not fit well in this situation.
-Currently, we are not aware of any unconditional flow-based model that can generate high-quality CIFAR-10-like images. we argue that it is meaningless to require an OOD detection method to achieve strong results on a failed generative model.
-In such a case, even the model itself generates ``OOD data'' that differ from the training set.

-\textbf{Robustness.} The results presented above have demonstrated the robustness of our method against data manipulation method \textbf{M2}. \PADmethod\ achieves the same performance under \textbf{M1} except that a slightly larger batch size (+5) is needed for CIFAR-10-related problems.
-The results are omitted for brevity.
+Table \ref{tbl:glow_fashionmnist_svhn_cifar10_celeba_ablation_study} in the supplementary material shows the results.
+Neglecting CIFAR10 vs ImageNet32-C(0.3), the order of the methods by performance is \PADmethod\ $>$ \GADmethod\ $>$ \GADmethod-all $>$ Ty-test.
+The only exception is CIFAR10 vs ImageNet32-C(0.3), where KLOD outperforms KLODS.
+The low contrast leads to weak local pixel dependence and affects our splitting strategy.
+Overall, we can see that both using the last scale and splitting dimensions into groups can improve the performance of GAD.
+Note that splitting dimensions also makes PAD feasible.
+Besides, when the batch size is smaller (\textit{e.g.}, 5), \PADmethod\ outperforms \GADmethod\ more obviously.
+More results are not shown for brevity.

+\textbf{One-vs-Rest}.
+We conduct one-vs-rest evaluation on MNIST.
+For each class from 0 to 9, we use images in that class as ID data and the rest classes as OOD data.
+We train one Glow model under each setting for 120 epochs.
+As shown in Table \ref{tbl:glow_GAD_mnist_one_vs_rest} in the supplementary material, our method achieves 85.4\% AUROC and 85.8\% AUPR on average with batch size 5, outperforming the baseline by 8\% and 5\%, respectively.

 \textbf{GAD on GlowGMM}.
 We train GlowGMM on FashionMNIST.
-For each component, we use learnable mean $\bm{\mu}_i$ and diagonal covariance $diag(\bm{\sigma_i^2})$.
-We treat each class as ID data and the rest classes as OOD data. \PADmethod\ can achieve near 100\% AUROC for all cases when batch size is 25.
+We treat each class as ID data and the rest as OOD data. \PADmethod\ can achieve 100\% AUROC on average when batch size is 25.
 On the contrary, Ty-test is worse than random guessing in most cases.
 See Figure \ref{fig:glowgmm_fashionmnist_bar} and Table \ref{tbl:cond_glow_fashionmnist_CTR_TC} in the supplementary material for results.
 Experimental results also demonstrate that each component may assign higher likelihoods to other classes (See Table \ref{tbl:cond_glow_fashionmnist_logpz_classification} in the supplementary material).

-It is clear that likelihood under each component is also not qualified for OOD detection.
-See Section \ref{sec:more_results} in the supplementary material for more details.
-Recent works have improved the accuracy of conditional Glow on classification problems \cite{izmailov2019semisupervised, atanov2019semiconditional}.
-However, as long as GlowGMM does not achieve 100\% classification accuracy, the question proposed in Section \ref{sec:intro} remains.

-\textbf{Generating OOD images using GlowGMM}.
-In Section \ref{sec:KL_GAD}, we have shown that unconditional Glow can generate blurred images like OOD data set with fitted Gaussian.
-In GlowGMM, we can generate \textit{high-quality} OOD images with fitted Gaussian from OOD representations.
-See Section \ref{sec:more_results} in the supplementary material for more details.
+\textbf{Generating OOD Images Using GlowGMM}.
+In GlowGMM, we can generate \textit{high-quality} OOD images.
+See Section \ref{sec:more_results} in the supplementary material for more discussion.